Bottleneck Transformer-Based Approach for Improved Automatic STOI Score Prediction: Experiments and Results

-Also a detailed noise specific (increasing levels of noise contamination) result is presented in the \autoref{tab:noise_count_mse_lcc} for different feature extraction methods.
-The observations shows that with the increase in the number of noises, the correlation scores of the actual and predicted STOI reduce while the MSE values increase.
-This shows an intuitive drift in the performance prediction because intelligibility of speech reduces as more number of noises are added to a signal drowning out the signal.
+A detailed noise-specific result (increasing levels of noise contamination) is presented in \autoref{tab:noise_count_mse_lcc} for different feature extraction methods.
+The observations show that with increasing the number of noises, the correlation of the actual and predicted STOI scores reduce while the MSE values increase.
+This shows an intuitive drift in the prediction performance because intelligibility of speech reduces as more noises are added to a clean recording.

-In order to answer the question of how STOI predictions vary when signal quality varies based on SNR, the noisy data from IndicTimit dataset was binned into various SNR bins.
-Correlation scores of predicted and actual STOI scores were calculated for each bin for the various features used in the experiment.
-An interesting observation that was made is that the correlation score of signals having lower SNR ($<$10dB) was higher than the correlation score of signals with higher SNR ($>$20dB).
-Initially this seemed a bit counter to the results in \autoref{tab:snr_mse_lcc}, however, as revealed in the plots in \autoref{fig:predicted_vs_actual_stoi_across_snr_bins_W2V2_Features}.
-These plots show how the predicted STOI and actual STOI scores vary for signals in different SNR ranges.
-As can be seen, for lower SNR ranges, there is a spread in the actual and predicted values that can be thought of to form a linear relationship.
-This would lead to the correlation scores in these SNR ranges being quite high.
-As the signal quality improves (for higher SNR ranges), the prediction and actual STOI scores tend to concentrate in a smaller regions.
-This results in a lack of any linear-looking relationship, so, the correlation worsens.
-This further shows that there is a complex relation of intelligibility with the number of noises in a signal and the SNR of a signal.
+In order to answer the question of how STOI predictions vary when signal quality varies based on SNR, the noisy Indic TIMIT data was binned into various SNR bins.
+Correlation scores between the predicted and actual STOI scores were calculated for each bin for the various features used in the experiment.
+It was observed that the correlation score of signals having a lower SNR ($<$10dB) were higher than the correlation scores of signals with higher SNR ($>$20dB).
+Initially this seemed counter to the results in \autoref{tab:snr_mse_lcc}; however, the plots in \autoref{fig:predicted_vs_actual_stoi_across_snr_bins_W2V2_Features} show how the predicted STOI and actual STOI scores vary for signals in different SNR ranges.
+As can be seen, for lower SNR ranges, there is a spread in the actual and predicted values that is approximately linear, resulting in a high correlation.
+As signal quality improves (for higher SNR ranges), the prediction and actual STOI scores tend to concentrate in a smaller region.
+This results in a lack of any linear trend in their relationship, resulting in a poor correlation.
+This further shows that there is a complex relation of intelligibility with the number of noises in a signal and the SNR of the respective signal.